ixugo/goddd/README.md

 ## Error Handling

 From the above code, we can see that errors are directly returned.
-But doesn’t this expose the underlying error information to the user?
+But doesn't this expose the underlying error information to the user?
 And what about the HTTP status code for errors?

 In fact, `web.Warn` does some additional work.
 For example, when there is an error during binding, it can pinpoint the specific error cause: Is the type wrong?
 Which property is incorrect?
 For example, when responding, we can extract information from the `err` and return the corresponding HTTP status code.
-Let’s take a closer look at error handling.
+Let's take a closer look at error handling.

 `pkg/web` is an HTTP-related handling package, which includes middleware, response handling, error handling, authentication, logging, rate limiting, metrics, performance analysis, input validation, and more.